jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/cli/cli-service-module.md

     }
 }
 ~~~~
-Now issue a request, but in the URL instead of using node id, use node-id-dry-run e.g. IOS1-dry-run.
+Now issue a request, but in the URL instead of using node id, use node-id-dryrun e.g. IOS1-dryrun.

 ## Supported devices

 Please see [here](cli_supported_devices.md) for a structured list of device types currently supported by the CLI southbound plugin and configuration aspects implemented for them.

-It is possible to check a current list of units and thus a current list of supported devices directly from OpenDaylight's REST interface.
-Please import the Postman collection available [here](FRINX_CLI_2.3.1.postman_collection.json) into Postman and open the folder *registry* to access the GET call that displays the actual list.

 *For a hands-on tour of the CLI service module from within your browser, please try our [playground](http://46.229.232.136:8888/)*